zyedidia/micro/runtime/help/options.md

    to open a file such as `file.txt:10:5`, where `:10:5` is part of the filename.
    It is also possible to open a file with a certain cursor location by using the `+LINE,COL` flag syntax.
 See `micro -help` for the command line options.

     default value: `false`

+* `permbackup`: this option causes backups (see `backup` option) to be permanently saved.
+With permanent backups, micro will not remove backups when files are closed and will never apply them to existing files.
+Use this option if you are interested in manually managing your backup files.

+    default value: `false`